Find out who can use, and how to apply to join the Agricultural Flat Rate Scheme.

 For example, if you have a flat rate farming certificate as a sole proprietor, you can register for VAT as a partnership or limited company, as long as the partnership or company owns the non-farming business.

-You can’t reclaim VAT through the registered partnership or limited company, on expenses you incur on your farm activities.
+You cannot reclaim VAT on expenses you incur on your farm activities through a registered partnership or limited company.

 4.5 Buying items that are used for both farming and non-farming activities

-If you buy machinery or equipment which has a dual purpose and is for legitimate use in both businesses, you may reclaim on your VAT return only the proportion of VAT proper to the use of that equipment in your VAT registered business.
+If you buy machinery or equipment which has a dual purpose and is for legitimate use in both businesses, you may only reclaim the amount of VAT that the equipment is used for in your VAT-registered business on your VAT Return.

-We can refuse if your non-farming activities are over the VAT threshold.
+We can refuse your application if your non-farming activities are over the VAT threshold or if your annual turnover for farming activities is more than £150,000.

 4.7 Appealing if your application is refused